FANTASTIC TALES!

 * * *

 Shortly before I took my pilgrimage to Pele, I was sitting at Verna’s 5 in Kalapana munching on some lovely ulu fries when this fairy-like woman approached me and asked if I would like the towering ice cream sundae she was holding.
-She explained she had bought it for a kid she was watching, who’s eyes were much bigger than her stomach.
+She explained she had bought it for a kid she was watching, a kid who’s eyes were much bigger than her stomach.

 So I told her about the Almighty Bantar, and how I tuned and played it more like a Sitar than a traditional banjo, which she got quite excited about.
 Maybe we could hang out and play sometime?
 Sure.
 Her name was Loralei.

-I didn’t see her again until about two months later, at which point I had open sores on my body and was firmly ensconced as houseboy of Kea’au Castle; servant to Lady Cassandra and the Wizard Vortex, and smitten by the fair Princess Julia.
+I didn’t see her again until about two months later, at which point I had more open sores on my body and was firmly ensconced as the houseboy of Kea’au Castle; servant to Lady Cassandra and the Wizard Vortex, and smitten by the fair Princess Julia.

 Ah… Hawaii.